 How do you start the Curly Girl Method?

-As daunting as it can be, there is no perfect time to start.
-“Commit to the curls and avoid chopping and changing between wearing it curly for a day then straightening it for a day,” advises Melissa Timperley, owner of Melissa Timperley Hair Salon (opens in new tab).
-“This is because curls have a memory—so the more you wear it curly the more defined the curls will be.”
+As daunting as it can be, there is no perfect time to start—it simply has to be when you're ready and able to stick to it.
+"Commit to the curls and avoid chopping and changing between wearing it curly for a day, then straightening it for a day," says Melissa Timperley, owner of Melissa Timperley Hair Salon.
+"This is because curls have a memory, so the more you wear it curly, the more defined the curls will be.”

-So pick a day and go ahead and get started with your new curly hair routine—you likely won't regret it!
+So, all that's left to do is pick a day and go ahead and get started with your new curly hair routine.
+You likely won't regret it!

 Keeks is an award-winning digital & social content specialist a hair & beauty writer and a brand consultant.
 You can find her work in Cosmopolitan (in print and online), Refinery29, Harper’s Bazaar, Woman and Home, Women’s Health, My Imperfect Life, OK!
 Online and Hairdressers Journal